viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 As explained in the [DMA chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#dma-direct-memory-access), we need to have the module [stream_tlaster.v](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/HDL/stream_tlaster.v) between the XADC Wizard and AXI DMA, and we need to connect its input signals to Zynq PS GPIO.

 Add the [stream_tlaster.v](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/HDL/stream_tlaster.v) as a design source to the project.
 Add the module to the block diagram.
-Connect the module's input s_axis interface to the output M_AXIS interface of the XADC Wizard.
-Connect the module's input clock (signal clk) to the output clock of the Clocking Wizard.
+Connect the module's s_axis interface to the M_AXIS interface of the XADC Wizard.
+Connect the module's input clock (clk) to the output clock of the Clocking Wizard.

 In order to connect the module's input signals start and count, we need to slice the 28-bit PS GPIO signal accordingly.
 Add Slice twice to the diagram and connect both to the GPIO_O[27:0] of the Zynq PS.